-All Bandwidth services, other than e911, are taxed based upon the service address.
-To file for exemption, we require the Multi-Jurisdiction Forms or State Forms.
+All Bandwidth services, other than e911, are taxed based on the service address.
+To file for an exemption, we require the Multi-Jurisdiction Forms or State Forms.

 - Open the Multijurisdiction Exemption Certificate (MULTI) and check to see if your state’s service address is listed in the form:

-- If your service address' state is listed in the form, please complete and submit.
+- If your service address state is listed in the form, please complete and submit the form.

 - If not, please refer to the state-specific forms in the State Forms section at the bottom of the page.